SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

             * Halt constructions of new Hindu temples
             * Attack established structuers
             * Reimposed the jizya payment in leu of state service that is demanded from non-muslims
-            * Enforced system of jizya payments that had to be done
+            * Enforced system of jizya payments that had to be done while chanting about inferoity
+            * Opposed appointing hindus to highest ranks